These are our best tips for getting through school with Dyslexia.

 Looks can be deceiving!
 I apparently looked like I was paying attention and taking notes in class when I looked down at my book and doodled or picked at my fingers!
 I can assure you that I was not paying attention at all!

-It would be great if all teachers were well informed about learning disorders and how that might manifest in their classrooms, but that is not always the case!
+It would be great if all teachers were well informed about learning disorders and how they might manifest in their classrooms, but that is not always the case!

 If you have kids who have dyslexia make sure you let all their teachers know how your child learns best!